ddeconde/dotfiles/etc/README.md

 - Simplicity first, capacity second (maintenance is the highest cost).
 - The greater the historical stability of a component, the greater the investment in automated configuration (cf. vim, zsh vs. OS X, Firefox).
-- Countenance defaults whenever possible, but configure when necessary.
+- Countenance defaults wherever possible, but configure where necessary.
 - Security and privacy to the extent they are possible, usability to the extent it is necessary.